Responding to hate

 Management of police information

-Under Home Office (2005) Code of Practice on Management of Police Information, the police are authorised, and should have clear guidelines, to manage information, including personal information, for a police purpose.
+Under the Police information and records management Code of Practice (2023), the police are authorised, and should have clear guidelines, to manage information, including personal information, for a police purpose.
 In making a record, particularly where the incident is a non-crime hate incident, police must also apply the Data Protection Act 2018 (DPA) and General Data Protection Regulation (GDPR).
 The information held must take into account the six data protection principles for law enforcement and general processing, in particular the first principle of lawfulness, fairness and transparency.
 Records must be held consistently, identifying the nature of the information and its purpose.
 Any information must be managed in line with the Code of Practice and supporting APP on information management for the retention and disposal of police records.

 Tags